jur/smp86xxsdk/README.md

 compatible to examples which I found.

 # Status
 It is possible to use OSD (On Screen Display).
-Video and sound is not yet supported in the libraries.
-But when you use the local libraries from the DMA-2500, it is possible to play video and audio streams from a mp4 file.
+Video and sound is working with raw streams which were extracted from a mp4 file.
+Some functions are not implemented, e.g. functions for several video and audio formats.

 # Toolchain
 You need a toolchain for building it, e.g.: